Si c'était à refaire (song)

-"Si c'était à refaire" (meaning "if I had to do it all over again") is a song recorded by Canadian singer Celine Dion, released on 14 October 2016 as the second single in France from Encore un soir (2016).
-The lyrics were written by Alice Guiol and the music was composed by Jacques Veneruso.
-Veneruso and Thierry Blanchard produced the song.
+"Si c'était à refaire" (lit.
+'If I had to do it all over again') is a song by Canadian singer Celine Dion from her album Encore un soir (2016).
+It was released on 14 October 2016 as the album's second single in France.
+The lyrics were written by Alice Guiol, with music composed by Jacques Veneruso.
+The track was produced by Veneruso and Thierry Blanchard.

 Commercial performance

-In early September 2016, after the release of Encore un soir, "Si c'était à refaire" entered the French Digital Singles Chart and the French Overall Singles Chart at number 100.
-The single peaked at number thirty-six on the Radio Chart in France in November 2016.
-It became the second top forty single from Encore un soir on the French Radio Chart, where "Encore un soir" peaked at number eighteen in September 2016.
+In early September 2016, following the release of Encore un soir, "Si c'était à refaire" entered both the French Digital Singles Chart and the French Overall Singles Chart at number 100.
+The song later reached number 36 on the French Radio Chart in November 2016.
+It became the album's second top‑40 entry on that chart, following the title track, which peaked at number 18 in September 2016.

 Live performances

 Dion performed "Si c'était à refaire" during her 2017 tour.